-Commonly known as "blue light phones," there are over 480* emergency phones located across grounds.
-These phones are intended for emergency use and provide direct contact to the police department.
+Emergency phones provide direct contact to the police department.
 If you feel threatened, in danger, are experiencing an emergency, or otherwise need police or security assistance, press or pick up the nearest emergency phone.
-At night, outdoor phones are marked by a distinctive blue light.
+At night, outdoor phones are lit by a distinctive blue light.

 Emergency Phones on Grounds